 Leadership in Teaching: Literacy Specialist/Coach (Reading Specialist)

-The Master of Arts in Leadership in Teaching: Reading Specialist program is designed for elementary and secondary certified teachers who want to expand their professional literacy knowledge and practices to become literacy leaders in K-12 settings.
-Coursework, practicum experiences, and research will prepare candidates to provide instruction for large and small groups as well as individual students, and engage in the practices of coaching faculty members and facilitating professional development.
-Learning to read and reading to learn are integral to a student’s education; the reading specialist is the leader who supports growth for students and their teachers.
-This program is MSDE approved for the Reading Specialist certification.
+The Master of Arts in Leadership in Teaching: Literacy Specialist/Coach is designed for elementary and secondary certified teachers who want to expand their professional literacy knowledge and practices to become literacy leaders in K-12 settings.
+Coursework and practicum experiences prepare the candidates to provide instruction for large and small groups as well as individual students, especially those who struggle with reading at grade level.
+The candidates also examine the research and engage in the practices of coaching faculty members and facilitating professional development.
+The Literacy Specialist/ Coach Program is guided by the Standards for Professionals of the International Literacy Association (ILA) and the Conceptual Framework (RSVP) of Notre Dame of Maryland University’s School of Education.
+Learning to read, write, listen, speak, and think are integral to a student’s education; the Literacy Specialists/Coaches are the school leaders who support literacy learning and growth for both students and their teachers.
+The program is approved by MSDE for the Reading Specialist certification.

 As a student in this program, you will be able to:

 - Demonstrate the ability to work collaboratively within a literacy team to create a comprehensive mission, vision, and action plan for a whole school, whole community within a multiple year literacy plan.

 - Exhibit the important skills of a literacy coach that include knowledge of literacy theory, content subject information, culturally relevant instructional practices, and understanding the importance of building relationships.

 - Use varied and appropriate instruments for literacy assessment in a manner that includes both analysis of data and synthesis of results; together this combination leads to differentiated plans for culturally relevant instruction.